bdurand/ultra_settings/README.md

 end
 ```

+#### Field Options

+You can customize the behavior of each field using various options:

-- You can specify a return type with the `:type` option.
+- `:type` -  Specifies the type of the field.
 The value of the setting will be cast to this type.
-Valid types are:
+Supported types are:

   - `:string` (the default)
   - `:integer`